Protests against Nicolás Maduro and Delcy Rodríguez

-In July of 2024, widespread protests erupted across Venezuela following Nicolas Maduro's controversial claim to victory in the presidential elections, which were criticized for lacking transparency and fairness.
+In July 2024, widespread protests erupted across Venezuela following Nicolas Maduro's controversial claim to victory in the presidential elections, which were criticized for lacking transparency and fairness.
 Demonstrators, both domestically and abroad, challenged the legitimacy of the results, alleging electoral manipulation and repression of opposition leaders.
 Clashes between protestors and security forces were reported nationwide, with instances of excessive force and arbitrary detentions documented.
 Venezuelan authorities carried out a brutal crackdown on both voters and demonstrators, including assaults, arrests, and intimidation tactics against opposition supporters.
 International solidarity protests also occurred in major cities around the world, organized by the Venezuelan diaspora, drawing attention to the growing authoritarianism of Maduro's regime.
 Opposition leader Maria Corina Machado, though barred from running, remained a symbolic figure of resistance throughout the protest.